Marguerite Engelbrecht from Jenman African Safaris shares her insight on one of Namibia's best-kept secrets.Read more...

 Namibia - Eating and sleeping

 Traditional Namibian cuisine is rarely served for visitors, so the food at restaurants tends to be European in style, with a bias towards German dishes and seafood.
 It is at least as hygienically prepared as in Europe, so don’t worry about stomach upsets.
-Restaurant prices are generally lower than you would expect for an equivalent meal in Europe, with a light lunch with drink at N$70–80, and main courses at N$85–110 being fairly standard in Windhoek and Swakopmund restaurants (assuming that you’re not splashing out on a seafood platter).

 Namibia is a very meat-orientated society, and many menu options will feature steaks from one animal or another.
 If you eat fish and seafood you’ll be fine; menus often feature white fish such as kingklip and kabeljou, as well as lobster in coastal areas.
 Otherwise, most restaurants offer a small vegetarian selection, and lodge chefs will usually go out of their way to prepare vegetarian dishes if given notice.

+Travellers with special dietary requirements, for example coeliacs, should be sure to notify the various hotels and lodges well in advance.
+While restaurant options have improved in recent years, the situation is patchy, so do bring glutenfree breads and snacks if you are likely to be away from the main centres.
 In the larger supermarkets you’ll find meat, fresh fruit and vegetables (though the more remote the areas you visit, the smaller your choice), and plenty of canned foods, pasta, rice, bread, etc. Most of this is imported from South Africa, and you’ll probably be familiar with some of the brand names.

 The water in Namibia’s main towns is generally safe to drink, though it may taste a little metallic if it has been piped for miles.
-Natural sources should usually be purified, though water from underground springs and dry riverbeds seldom causes any problems.
+Natural sources should usually be purified, though water from underground springs and dry river-beds seldom causes any problems.

 Hotels, pensions, lodges and camps

-Namibia’s hotels are without exception fairly clean and safe.
+Namibia’s hotels are, without exception, fairly clean and safe.
 Unless you choose a really run-down old-style hotel in one of the smaller towns, you’re unlikely to find anywhere that’s dirty.
-Generally you’ll get what you pay for, with the level of choice outside Windhoek and Swakopmund improving year on year..
+Generally you’ll get what you pay for, with the level of choice outside Windhoek and Swakopmund improving year on year.

 Establishments are licensed as hotels, lodges, restcamps, etc, according to their facilities, though the distinction between a hotel and a lodge depends on its location – a hotel must fall within a municipal area; a lodge will be outside.
 Similarly, a guest farm must be a working farm, otherwise it will be classified as a lodge.
 They are also graded by stars, from one to five, but the system is more a guide to their facilities and size than the quality or service.
 A ‘T’ alongside the star rating indicates that the place has been judged suitable for tourists, while the number of ‘Y’s reflects the type of licence to serve alcohol (three ‘Y’s being a full licence).